 Note: In CDP Public Cloud, identity management is provided by FreeIPA, and configured using the Management Console.
 Therefore for CDP Public Cloud you should leave the Admin Authentication Method set to the UNIX authentication settings.
-For more information on FreeIPA, see the CDP Management Console documentation.
+For more information on FreeIPA, see Managing FreeIPA in the Identify Management documentation.